balusreekanth/libbaresip-android/README.md

 ## Step 2 - edit Makefile

 Go to ./libbaresip-android directory and edit Makefile.
 You need to set (or check) the variables listed in VALUES TO CONFIGURE section.

+You may need to edit and hardcode NDK path.
+Please check comments in Makefile.

 ## Step 3 - download source code